 There is really no downtime with a chin augmentation with filler.
 However, the procedure with an implant is performed under general anesthesia at an accredited surgery center and will require at least 2 weeks of downtime.
 You can expect to be bruised and swollen for several weeks.

-To find out more about a chin augmentation with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about a chin augmentation with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.